-Writer’s note: The deadline to file taxes is Wednesday, April 15.
+Writer’s note: The 2016 deadline to file taxes is Monday, April 18.
 Also, we recommend sticking with the same premium vendor you used last year to file your taxes.
-Doing so will allow you import last year’s tax information with a few mouse clicks.
+Doing so will allow you to import last year’s tax information with a few mouse clicks.

 Federal (free) | State (varies)

 TurboTax stands its ground as the premiere site for filing your taxes online.
 It’s a great option for both personal and small businesses, and you can even file your federal taxes for free using its IRS e-file system (state will cost you).
 The free edition contains many major forms, from the W-2 to the 1040EZ, with ample guidance and direction if you feel completely overwhelmed.
-The more advanced packages come bundled with step-by-step instructions and handle more intricate deductions such as home mortgages and various business expenditures, but cam cost you an upwards of $150 depending on what you plan to do with them.
+The more advanced packages come bundled with step-by-step instructions and handle more intricate deductions such as home mortgages and various business expenditures, but can cost you an upwards of $150 depending on what you plan to do with them.
 Regardless of which package you opt for, though, TurboTax features one of the sleekest interfaces around and robust support for importing W-2 and 1099 forms.
-Tax experts also provide expert advice when need be alongside the active user community, and though it may not be for everyone, the service lets you opt for a Amazon gift card instead of a traditional refund — one which TurboTax will tack 5 percent on to.
+Tax experts also provide expert advice when need be, as does the active user community, and though it may not be for everyone, the service lets you opt for a Amazon gift card instead of a traditional refund, and TurboTax will tack 5 percent on the card.

 H&R Block is another solid alternative for e-filing your taxes online, but it doesn’t offer as in-depth help as some of it online competitors.
 Like TurboTax, the free edition also offers a vast array of forms and schedules such as the 1040 form and schedules A, B, C, H and R. The software becomes more comprehensive and effective the higher up you go in price, bringing in step-by-step instructions and expanding the schedule lineup, but the site can prove cumbersome at times due to poor navigation tools.
 Each tier still supports data import and deduction guidance, though, along with an extensive refund program that allows you to put a portion or all of your refund toward the purchase of a gift card from the likes of Best Buy, Home Depot, Staples, and numerous others.
 H&R Block will also add either 5 or 10 percent to the refund amount if you choose the latter of option, too, depending on which package you opt for.
 Best of all, if you happen to have trouble filing online, the service offers in-person audit support at no additional cost to you.

 TaxACT’s best selling point is its rock-bottom pricing, which sadly, comes at the expense of advanced features and cleanliness.
-It’s a bit more barebones than some of the more popular competitors, but both the free and paid editions offer almost the same set of features including your standard forms and schedules (i.e. 1040, 1040A, 1040EZ).
+It’s a bit more barebones than some of the more popular competitors, but both the free and paid editions offer almost the same set of features, including your standard forms and schedules (i.e. 1040, 1040A, 1040EZ).
 Opting for the premium versions will grant you access to more features — such as tax data from prior years, donation assistance, and robust phone support — but the free federal edition is still worthwhile if you’re exempt from paying state taxes.
 The service’s lackluster interface and navigation leave much to be desired, too, yet it still touts an extensive library of video and text assistance that spans an array of common tax issues regarding penalties and law.
-TaxACT also allows you to file your tax return out sequence, which is rather nice if you want to skip a particular section and come back to it late, while allowing you to file both your federal and state taxes for a mere $25 via its Ultimate Bundle.
+TaxACT also allows you to file your tax return out of sequence, which is rather nice if you want to skip a particular section and come back to it later.

 TaxSlayer is another affordable option, but it’s pretty limited in its capabilities and scope.
 The service isn’t very conversational, particularly given the user interface is sorely outdated and lacks any sort of comprehensive context, but it remains one of the more inexpensive packages and boasts support for an excellent range of IRS forms (i.e. W-2, 1040, Schedule EIC).
 The service also provides email and phone support regardless of which package you choose, though, you won’t be able to pull last year’s data or talk with a tax professional unless you opt for one of the higher-tiered offerings.
 The built-in guidance will be enough for users filing a simple return, even if the help menu does often provide non-pertinent information and link out to a host of other sites, providing new or returning users a basic means for filing their taxes without consulting elsewhere.
 Still, the service is in dire need of a more inclusive walkthrough for some of the more complex operations — one more appropriate for businesses and small entrepreneurs.